trhacknon/EMAGNET/README.md

     All use of Pastebin data gathered through scraping must comply with the Pastebin Privacy Statement.

-Emagnet users are archivists!
-Right?
+Emagnet users are archivists! __Right__?

-We didnt get the recent uploads from scrape.pastebin.com, we used pastebin.com/archive, this means we never was under the privacy statements.
+We didnt get the recent uploads from __scrape.pastebin.com__, we used _pastebin.com/archive_, this means we never was under the privacy statements.

 Whatever, this means that the emagnet project has ended up in a pause phase as we will not go much further until this changes, but just wait.
 Soon the greed will come and they will open the pro section again.
 They can not run this service for free, too long.